BasileBux/elden-push/README.md

 will generate cache for every new terminal size.
 It is stored in the script's directory.
 You can safely delete the whole cache directory to free up space.

+The timings are arbitrary and I put them how I liked them.
+You can easily change them in the script.
+As a matter of fact, you can change anything in the script it is ~160 lines so not that much to read.

 ## Resources

 - https://rezuaq.be/new-area/image-creator/